 With more and more people grappling with the effects of trauma, it can be important for others to be sensitive to the fact that there are several people who are attempting to manage the effects of their trauma.
-This is where trauma-informed care in Paducah, Kentucky comes in.
+This is where our trauma-informed care in Paducah, Kentucky comes in.

-What Is Trauma-Informed Care in Paducah, Kentucky?
+What is Trauma-Informed Care

 While they might not outwardly say it, several people are dealing with the effects of trauma as they go through their day and are highly vulnerable to being re-traumatized again by the actions of others.
 Not everyone in the world is going to change their behaviors to accommodate those with trauma, however, those in professional settings can make efforts to do so.

-The Trauma Informed Care Project defines trauma-informed care as an “organizational structure and treatment framework that involves understanding, recognizing, and responding to the effects of all types of trauma.”
+The Trauma-Informed Care Project defines trauma-informed care as an “organizational structure and treatment framework that involves understanding, recognizing, and responding to the effects of all types of trauma.”
 In other words, trauma-informed care outlines ways in which those in professional and customer service related professions can operate without potentially re-traumatizing those who have already been through trauma.
-For example, a Paducah trauma-informed care program is something that is widely practiced in business settings to ensure that all employees are always being treated with the utmost care should they be dealing with trauma behind closed doors.
+For example, our Paducah trauma-informed care program is something that is widely practiced in business settings to ensure that all employees are always being treated with the utmost care should they be dealing with trauma behind closed doors.

 The Four R’s